pymor/pymor/docs/source/tutorial_mor_with_anns.md

     speedups.append(time_fom / time_red)
 ```

-We can now derive the absolute and relative errors on the training set as
+We can now derive the absolute and relative errors on the training parameters as

 ```{code-cell} ipython3
 absolute_errors = (U - U_red).norm()